AndrewC160/nextflow_CutNRun/README.md

 ## Execution

-The `cutNrun.nf` script is the base script for the pipeline.
+The `cutNrun.nf` script is the workflow for the pipeline.
 When run, this script will subsequently call module scripts (stored in the `modules` directory) that contain specific steps for each process.
 Additional R scripts that will be called are included in the `R` folder, including a parameterized RMarkdown that will be used to generate an output document.

 The Nextflow pipeline is executed within the `conda` environment using the command:
 ```